 Nor'easter Tournament Rules

-The Nor'easter Main Tournament is a 5-round, single-elimination tournament, with a fixed scenario list.
+The Nor'easter Main Tournament is a 5-round, swiss-style tournament, with a fixed scenario list.
 The purpose of the fixed list is to encourage a higher level of play and preparation, so that players can study the scenarios in advance, and play faster.
 Please also refer to the detailed tournament rules.
 We expect that the final will be played in round 5, but this is dependent on the total number of participants and could vary.
 Depending on the number of entrants, it's possible that a single undefeated winner will not be chosen in 5 rounds.
 In that case tie-breakers (see tournament rule 7) will be applied, unless both players agree to play off-site to determine the winner.

 Prior to the tournament each participant should select 3 scenarios from each round and rank the three in order of preference of play.
 See side selection for tips on how two players will jointly determine the scenario to be played in each round.
 Also, if you're playing in the Saturday mini tournament, you will no longer be considered in the running for the Main tournament.
 Friday Mini-Tourney games apply to the Main Tournament.